 “With professional photography and all the other online tools available, you can narrow down homes you’d actually like to see before spending the time doing it,” he says.

-Check out neighborhoods outside of your dream location
+6. Look at neighborhoods outside of your dream location

 Sometimes the most popular areas of a city or town will have low inventory because that’s where everyone wants to live.